 Like any field of activity, stock trading is also based on a set of very unique and specific terms.
 The stock market terminology for beginners can be quite wide and comprehensive.
 But you need to be familiar with some important terms used in stock markets.

-Above all, in the Indian context you must know some Indian stock market terms and definitions which are in common use.
+Above all, in the Indian context, you must know some stock market terms and definitions that are commonly used.
 It helps you build a better conversation around the markets.

-Here are 10 such terms that are unique to the market.
+Here are ten such terms that are unique to the market.

-Markets experiencing sustained and/or substantial growth are called bull markets.
-Markets experiencing sustained and/or substantial declines are called bear markets.
+Markets experiencing sustained and/or substantial growth are called bull markets, while markets experiencing sustained and/or substantial declines are called bear markets.
 Each presents its own set of opportunities and pitfalls.
 Whether you’re looking into cryptocurrency, stocks, real estate, or any other asset, you’ll often see markets described in one of two ways: as a bull market or a bear market.

 - Longer periods of mostly upward or downward movement